Laev/yrm/README.md

   Commands:

     ls                                List all the registries
-    use <registry>               Change registry to registry
-    add <registry> <url> [home]  Add one custom registry del <registry>               Delete one custom registry
+    use <registry> [--yarn | --npm]   Change registry to registry, Add options will be applied to the corresponding tool add <registry> <url> [home]       Add one custom registry del <registry>                    Delete one custom registry
     home <registry> [browser]         Open the homepage of registry with optional browser test [registry]                   Show the response time for one or all registries help                              Print this help

   Options: